Gerard Smyth

 In contrast to the urbanscape of his city poems, the other significant topographical location in his work is the landscape of the rural area of County Meath where he spent the summers of his childhood and teen years on the small farm on which his mother was born – and where he wrote his first poems at the age of sixteen.
 He has, up to the present time, maintained close contact with this ancestral ground of his maternal family's past.

-Fifty years after writing his first poems in the setting of his Meath grandmother’s farm, he returned to the explore the area, and his memories of it.
+Fifty years after writing his first poems in the setting of his Meath grandmother’s farm, he returned to explore the area and his memories of it.
 The result was a book of poems and paintings titled The Yellow River, a collaborative project with the artist Sean McSweeney, commissioned by the Solstice Arts Centre based in the county;s town of Navan.
 The artist’s father came from the same Meath locality as the poet’s mother.
 Poet and essayist Gerald Dawe remarked that “ this interweaving of imaginative traffic has produced a book of fascinating contrasts between poet and artist; a sense of the continuing arresting attraction of a once familiar and known landscape redrawn and reinhabited.”

 Smyth has worked all his professional life as a journalist with The Irish Times, first as a newsman and later as managing editor with responsibility for arts coverage.
 He was the newspaper's poetry critic for several years in the late 1970s.
 He is currently the newspaper's poetry editor, choosing the weekly poem, a tradition The Irish Times has maintained for over 100 years.